-San Jose Financial Elder Abuse Lawyer
+Fighting Against Financial Elder Abuse

 Financial elder abuse frequently happens when care providers or family members gain the trust of an older person, and then use that trust to their financial advantage.
 In the legal field, this is referred to as exercising undue influence.

-At The Wessels Law Firm, we take steps to correct the situation or, if we can, prevent it from happening altogether.
+At the Wessels Law Firm, we take steps to correct the situation or, if we can, prevent it from happening altogether.
 Our firm has handled multimillion-dollar cases in which an unscrupulous person obtained all the assets of an elder.
 We have also helped recover the stolen assets and bring the wrongdoer to justice.

 If you are a beneficiary of an estate or family member and you suspect something is wrong, contact San Jose financial elder abuse attorney Kai H. Wessels right away.

-Examples of Elder Financial Abuse
+Examples Of Elder Financial Abuse

 Financial elder abuse can take many forms, including: